Airy and Schr\"odinger-type equations on looping-edge graphs and applications: Introduction

-with real coefficients given by the sequences $(\alpha_ \textbf e)_{e\in E}$, $(\beta_ \textbf e)_{e\in E}$, generates either a contraction semigroup or a unitary group on a looping edge graph (see Theorems \ref{prop2.2}, \ref{char} and \ref{T1}).
-Our approach is based on the abstract results in \cite{Schu2015} applied to the case of the Airy-operator
+with real coefficients given by the sequences $(\alpha_\mathbf{e})_{e\in E}$, $(\beta_\mathbf{e})_{e\in E}$, generates either a contraction semigroup or a unitary group on a looping-edge graph (see Theorems~\ref{prop2.2}, \ref{char} and \ref{T1}).
+Our approach is based on the abstract results in \cite{Schu2015} applied to the case of the Airy operator

-when we consider the metric graph $\mathcal G$ represented by $E$ defined above and treating the point $-L$ as a terminal vertex (as in the case of a $\mathcal T$-graph).
-Therefore, notions of self-orthogonal subspaces and operators based on indefinite inner product spaces (Krein spaces) will be necessary.
-Thus, we get in particular a description of all (skew-)self-adjoint realizations of $A_0$, - {\it i.e.}, skew-self-adjoint restrictions of $A_0^*$ and therefore self-adjoint extensions of $iA_0$.
-For instance, in Example \ref{ex1} below we get $\delta$-interactions type boundary condictions on a looping-edge graph in a similar way as done in the case of metric star-shaped graphs (see, for instance, Theorem 3.6 in \cite{AC}) under conditions on $\alpha_ \textbf e$ and $\beta_ \textbf e$.
-Also, we establish conditions for obtaining extensions of $A_0$ generating contractile dynamics.
+when we consider the metric graph $\mathcal{G}$ represented by $E$ defined above and virtually treating the point $-L$ as a terminal vertex.
+In contrast with the symmetric operator case $\mathcal{H}_0$ the skew-symmetry of $A_0$ induce a slightly different boundary system and therefore different structure of the characterizations (compare Theorems~\ref{thm:SAext} and \ref{char} below) Therefore, notions of self-orthogonal subspaces and operators based on indefinite inner product spaces (Krein spaces) will be necessary.
+Thus, we obtain in particular a description of all (skew-)self-adjoint realizations of $A_0$, i.e., skew-self-adjoint restrictions of $A_0^*$ and therefore self-adjoint extensions of $iA_0$.
+For instance, in Example~\ref{ex1} below we obtain $\delta$-interaction type boundary conditions on a looping-edge graph in a similar way as done in the case of metric star-shaped graphs (see, for instance, Theorem~3.6 in \cite{AC}) under conditions on $\alpha_\mathbf{e}$ and $\beta_\mathbf{e}$.
+We also establish conditions for obtaining extensions of $A_0$ generating contractive dynamics.